msayanece/RazorPayPHPSide/README.md

 # Installation

-- If your project uses composer, run the below command
+- If your project uses composer, run the below command and then copy paste the entire folder (directory) called "process".
 ```
 composer require razorpay/razorpay:2.*
 ```